rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

         self.next_call += 1;
         id
     }
+}
 ```

+This method will never return the same value twice.
 We say that a `CallId` is *active* if the call stack contains a stack frame with that ID.

+**Note**: Miri uses a slightly more complex system with a `HashSet<CallId>` tracking the set of active `CallId`; that is just an optimization to avoid having to scan the call stack all the time.

 ### Allocating memory